 A source of inspiration for many architects

 Burno Taut, a 20th century German architect and urban planner, describes the villa as "an example of classical architecture, a timeless monument".
 "It is an example of practical architecture.
 No matter how you look at the villa, the integration of the individual parts into the entire structure is perfect.
 The aim was to create a habitat for a life that was not so different from everyday life, to develop a style of the highest level of refinement and to clearly express a philosophy of life.
-Katsura's villa is like a celestial seamless garment, so tightly woven are the various threads that make it up."
+Katsura's villa is like a celestial seamless garment, as the various threads that make it up are so tightly woven."